 The Seychelles lie between 4 and 10 degrees south of the equator and between 480km and 1,600km from the east coast of Africa in the western Indian Ocean.
 The largest island of Mahé extends 27 km (17 mi) North to South and 11 km (7 mi) East to West.

-The Seychelles, being excellent tourist destiations, are reachable by many international airlines, primarily from the major hubs of Europe.
+The Seychelles, being an excellent tourist destination, is reachable by many international airlines, primarily from the major hubs of Europe.
 The national airline is Air Seychelles, which connects to 4 European capitals and 3 major cities around the Indian Ocean.
 Air Seychelles also operates numerous inter-island flights every day.
 As of March 2018, British Airways will have direct flights from London, UK to the Seychelles!

 If you need to reach Praslin, Air Seychelles offers a daily shuttle service.